 Hard to tell, but I did live in Perth for 20 years before I started the nomadic adventure that took me away for more than 8 years.
 But now I’m back, with my kids who were born and grew up here.
 And at 10 and 11, my kids have shared a wealth of experiences here in their hometown.

-If you’re finding these things a touch out of your price range, try our FREE things to do in Perth with kids.
+Try our FREE things to do in Perth with kids if you’re finding these things a touch out of your price range.
 Otherwise in no particular order here are my kid’s favorite things to do in Perth, Western Australia.

 1. Perth Water Bike